DevAndersen/minecraft-jar-scanner/README.md

 **Q:** Why is the user interface accessed via a web browser?

-- **A:** I mostly work with [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) these days, which I also chose to use for this application.
+- **A:** I mostly work with Blazor these days, which is why I chose to use for this application.
 I simply felt it was the easiest choice for me to writing a user interface in.

 **Q:** Does this application gather any personal data or telemetry?